Features

 Orthogonal Layout

-The algorithm produces a compact, layout with orthogonal edges and no inherent direction.
-The results provide a clear representation of complex networks.
-Orthogonal drawings are used in software engineering, database scheme representation, system management, knowledge representation, VLSI circuits and floor planning applications.
+The algorithm produces a compact layout with orthogonal edges and no inherent direction.
+This enables a clear representation of complex networks.
+Orthogonal drawings are used in software engineering, database schema representation, system management, knowledge representation, VLSI circuits and floor planning applications.

 View demo